-1 Polus Limited acts as a service provider of credit research to Cairn Loan Investments LLP and Cairn Loan Investments II LLP (for numerous services including credit research).

-2 Responsible investment is an approach to investing that aims to incorporate environmental, social and governance (ESG) factors into investment decisions, with the aim to better manage risk and generate sustainable, long-term returns.
+Polus Capital Management Limited provides key support services to Cairn Loan Investments LLP and Cairn Loan Investments II LLP, including, among others, credit research, legal and compliance, risk management and operations.
+Responsible investment is an approach to investing that aims to incorporate ESG factors into investment decisions, with the aim to better manage risk and generate sustainable, long-term returns.
 ESG integration is the explicit and systematic inclusion of ESG factors in investment analysis and investment decisions.

-- 2. We will be active owners and incorporate ESG issues into our ownership practices. - 3.
-We will seek appropriate disclosure on ESG issues by the entities in which we invest. - 4.
-We will promote acceptance and implementation of the Principles within the investment industry. - 5.
+- 4. We will promote acceptance and implementation of the Principles within the investment industry. - 5.
 We will work together to enhance our effectiveness in implementing the Principles. - 6.
 We will each report on our activities and progress towards implementing the Principles.